About the Vibrant Index

 Moving the needle on talent attraction, retention, and elevation through annual review, recommendation, and implementation of practices for more welcoming, inclusive, and equitable work environments.
 By nudging organizations toward more inclusive practices, we aim to galvanize efforts around this shared urgency.
 A commitment to the goals of the Vibrant Index will facilitate the organizational changes that are necessary for our region to thrive.

 The Vibrant Index is open to all organizations in the Pittsburgh region.
 Annually, organizational participants respond to a diagnostic assessment of their current best practices.
-Participating organizations receive confidential feedback reports that reflect their DEI practices, showing their scores compared to sample averages, organizational size averages, and high scores in each category, as well as tips for adopting better practices in the future.
+Participating organizations receive confidential feedback reports that reflect their diversity, equity, and inclusion practices, showing their scores compared to sample averages, organizational size averages, and high scores in each category, as well as tips for adopting better practices in the future.
 Mid-year, an annual summary report of the data is released to the public to further conversation and facilitate best practice dissemination.
 Organizations that utilize most of the best practices recommended by the Vibrant Index are considered Vibrant Champions.

 Index Criteria